NexGen Energy (NXE) Set to Announce Quarterly Earnings on Thursday

 NexGen Energy (NYSEAMERICAN:NXE – Get Rating) will announce its earnings results before the market opens on Thursday, May 4th.
 Analysts expect the company to announce earnings of ($0.01) per share for the quarter.

-NexGen Energy (NYSEAMERICAN:NXE – Get Rating) last posted its earnings results on Friday, February 24th.
-The company reported ($0.04) EPS for the quarter, missing analysts’ consensus estimates of ($0.01) by ($0.03).
+NexGen Energy (NYSEAMERICAN:NXE – Get Rating) last posted its quarterly earnings results on Friday, February 24th.
+The company reported ($0.04) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.01) by ($0.03).
 On average, analysts expect NexGen Energy to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Hedge Funds Weigh In On NexGen Energy